jethrocarr/puppet-roadwarrior/README.md

 500 and UDP port 4500.
 If you use the managed firewall, this will be configured for you with iptables (using puppetlabs/firewall module).

-Currently all traffic will egress your VPN server with an IP from the `vpn_range` defined above without any masqurading (NAT), so it's important that the destination servers on your network know how to route back to the VPN range via the server.
+Currently all traffic will egress your VPN server with an IP from the `vpn_range_v4` defined above without any masqurading (NAT), so it's important that the destination servers on your network know how to route back to the VPN range via the server.
 (TODO: add a NAT option to this module?)